 The biggest takeaway of this interim report is that the status quo is not an option:

 Even if rural service is not transferred to other providers, GMT will make fundamental shifts in how we manage our rural services.
 As described above, GMT will learn from its peers to increase local control and to improve community integration.
-This will improve the work experience for employees, the transit experience for riders, and funding options from local partners.
+This will improve the transit experience for riders, the work experience for employees, and funding options from local partners.

 Staff capacity will be increased so that we can stop asking staff to work harder instead of smarter.
 This may mean some additional losses in service, but the result will be an organization that is more flexible and has greater ability to adapt to community needs.